Frequently Asked Questions

 Where are the tests?

 If there isn’t a test there, then there is no test.
 Why do you need a test?
 You are with your child every day and probably already know his or her strengths and weaknesses.
-That said, I will be including grading guides for high school courses using online quizzes, written tests and grading rubrics.
-Lower levels do not have grades, you are welcome to create your own grading system ie. 7/10 correct or 70%.
-You are welcome to track any grades you create using your own system, or you may find a parent-created grading sheet.
+That said, I include grading guides for high school courses using online quizzes, written tests and grading rubrics.
+Lower levels do not have grades.
+You are welcome to create your own grading system.
+You are welcome to track any grades you create using your own system, or you use a parent-created grading sheet.
 I personally DO NOT recommend keeping any grades unless you are required to.

 Where are the answers?

-If it says, “answer,” then there is an answer there hidden.
+If it says “answer,” then there is an answer there hidden.
 Click and drag over the blank space to highlight the answer and see it.
 If the word “Answer” is a link, then you will need the password to see the answer.
 (See the first question on this page.)
 If there are no answers there, then there are no answers.
-There may or may not be answers there in the future.
-I can’t say if or when there will be answers there.
-If you have answers for whatever it is, send them to me and I’ll post them for everyone.
+If you have answers for whatever it is that you think are helpful to have, send them to me and I’ll post them for everyone.

 Do you have a scope and sequence?